jawj/hextreme/README.md

 * If `.toHex()` is present on the object, we just call it.

 * Otherwise, we map one-byte source values to two-byte output (ASCII character) values in a `Uint16Array`, and then decode this to a string.
-We do this in 1MB chunks to avoid huge memory allocations.
+We do this in roughly 1MB chunks to avoid huge memory allocations.

-We do some manual loop-unrolling using a kind of JS equivalent of Duff's device.
-This makes very little difference in Firefox and Safari, but speeds things up considerably in Chrome.
+We do some manual loop-unrolling, which makes very little difference in Firefox and Safari but speeds things up considerably in Chrome.

 A test run looks like this: